 You can, just eliminate the salt from the grits, as the stock will add all the seasoning you need.
 For these grit cakes, I like the pure flavor of the parmesan and pepper in the grits, but if you're looking for a more complex flavor profile, 2 cups stock (veggie or chicken stock, if cooking for non-pescatarians) would do the trick in place of the 2 cups of water.

-For any elevated, southern-style breakfasts, these grit cakes make a special occasion even more delicious.
+For an elevated, southern-style breakfasts, these grit cakes make a special occasion even more delicious.
 Served with southern sausage gravy (or white gravy with tofu breakfast sausage crumbles) makes the perfect meal.
 For lunch or dinner, I love serving blackened cod on the grit cakes with creamy cajun sauce over the whole thing.
-Three easy, great recipes on one plate!

 - Total Time: 1 hour